 Also, you can drill into the technical questions from Step #1.
 Ask why they made certain choices in their problem-solving.
 Just as effective, ask about any shortcomings of their solution.

 Now keep in mind, I listed only one phone interview.
 But sometimes, a second phone interview may be necessary.
 Because you don’t want to waste time on a bad candidate in an in-person interview.

 An in-person interview is always important.
 Because a lot of missed hidden qualities from over the phone, now become transparent.

 For example, say someone says they’d make a great leader.
 But in an in-person interview, they’re shy and quiet.

 What’s more, you can now fully test their technical abilities.
 Remember the submitted technical questions from the first interview step?
-You can now slightly change one of the original questions and ask the candidate to solve it.
+You now slightly change one of the questions and ask the candidate to solve it.

 #7 Create a structured setup for assessing candidates in interviews

 Create a scorecard to grade each candidate, especially at the phone interview stage.
 This allows you to uniformly evaluate candidates in real time.

 Because if you wait and grade later, you’ll forget the important details of each candidate.
 And these fine details are typically the decision-makers in your candidate pool.